 Event marketers need to have the same mindset towards their convention or event programs.
 If you are not satisfied with how your program is evolving through trends in technology and the fluctuating interests of your attendees, it’s time to breathe new life into it.
 Your event agency needs to know that you feel it’s time to ramp up the effort.

-No one should be stuck with an experience for 3-5 years just because it’s a trade show exhibit or an aging website (remember Flash?).
+No one should be stuck with an experience for 3-5 years just because it’s a trade show exhibit.
 Marketing, at its core, is about meeting the needs and expectations of the market.
 How we do that is mutable.